 3.2.6 Black Rock /Waterfront (Brighton) - £12.1m

-The local wildlife site has now been relocated and vegetated shingle is growing well in the new location.
-The 2nd and 3rd phases have also completed with successful planting of the seedlings in their new location taking place in December 2021.
-Two further short films describe this part of the project on the BHCC website The relocation and expansion of Black Rock's Local Wildlife Site - YouTube.
+The local wildlife site has been successfully relocated and is growing well in the new location.
+The 2nd and 3rd phases have also been completed with successful planting of seedlings taking place in December and March 2021/22.
+Two further short films describing this part of the project are on the BHCC website.

 LGF Growth Deal Unallocated Funds Rounds 1 & 2 – December 2016 Call

 3.3 In December 2016 Coast to Capital announced that it had approximately £46.65m of unallocated funds available to support capital growth projects.
 The Greater Brighton Economic Board put forward eight bids, five of which received funding totalling approximately £9.9m.
 The project updates are as follows: